Policy #: URM W01

 • The materials directly support academic activities or research, and

-• A valid reason exists for the materials to be published from a source other than the University's
+• A valid reason exists for the materials to be published from a source other than the University's course management system.

 Academic Web materials delivered outside of the University's course management system must maintain a high level of professionalism and must comply with University's Web standards and style guidelines (see the Web Style Guide).
 They may not contain personal Web content with the exception of University-approved images and statements related to an individual's role within the University.
 At the discretion of the Web Team, academic Web materials may be exempted from using the University's official design templates.